Girgias/php-rfcs/container-offset-behaviour.md

   ```
   Warning: Trying to access array offset on null
   ```
-- For write, and appending operations the container is converted to array.
+- For write, append, fetch, and fetch-append operations the container is converted to array.
   And thus behave like an array, meaning the behaviour depends on the offset type.
   Please see the array section for details.
 - For read-write operations, the container is converted to array,